 You always dreamed you’d become a writer.

-While others imagined themselves putting out fires, administering medicine, or playing guitar in sold-out arenas, you imagined yourself typing away in tiny cafés, scrutinizing dialogue, word choice, and sentence structure.
+While others imagined themselves putting out fires, administering medicine, or playing guitar in sold-out arenas, you imagined yourself typing in tiny cafés, scrutinizing dialogue, word choice, and sentence structure.

 You saw yourself crafting characters and landscapes out of thin air.